 If There Is No Internet

-If the ping test does not work, and there is no internet on the server it may need to be manually setup on the server.
-While connected to the server through VNC or physically, use the following command to see the status of the Network interface,
+If the ping test does not work and there is no internet on the server, it may need to be manually set up.
+While connected to the server through VNC or physically, use the following command to see the status of the network interface,

 ifconfig

-With the results that come from this command, it may look a little intimidating though there is specific information to look for.
-First is that your Network Interface is listed.
-Most commonly this would be eth0, however, can vary on the operating system and how it was configured.
+With the results from this command, it may look a little intimidating though there is specific information to look for.
+The first is that your Network Interface is listed.
+Most commonly, this would be eth0.
+However, it can vary on the operating system and how it was configured.
 Here are some example results,

 Debian 8 / 9

-With Debian 8 and 9, these would use the network configuration listed in the file /etc/network/interfaces.
+Debian 8 and 9 would use the network configuration listed in the file /etc/network/interfaces.
 Edit this file with your preferred Text Editor (such as nano or vim) so that it has the following,

-Replace <IPADDRESS> with the IP address of your server and <GATEWAY> with the Gateway of the server.
-In most cases this will be your IP address, just changing the last number to be 1.
+Replace \ with the IP address of your server and \ with the Gateway of the server.
+In most cases, this will be your IP address, just changing the last number to be 1.
 For example, if your IP is 192.168.0.45, the Gateway would be 192.168.0.1.

 After the change is made and saved, restart the Networking for the server (alternatively restarting the server should also restart the networking).
 This can be done using the command,